7 Connecticut Towns for Fall Family Fun Last Updated 9/20

 New England is known for its quirky traditions, and Guilford doesn’t disappoint.
 The Technicolor turkeys at Gozzi’s Turkey Farm have been delighting visitors for about 50 years.
 Bring your camera and snap some pics of these Instagramable birds.
 Starting in November, visitors can stop by the farm any day to check out turkeys in every color of the rainbow.

 Nestled into the northern edge of the Farmington Valley you will find the town of Simsbury, filled with farms, historic houses, and miles of hiking trails through some of the most beautiful fall foliage in the state.
 Hike to the top of Talcott Mountain State Park to visit the historic castle-like Heublein Tower and take in the views.
-Reward yourself by tasting your way through the Spooktacular Chili Challenge, featuring local vendors, cider samples, and even some trick-or-treating!
+Reward yourself with a waterfall-view meal at Millwright's or Sunday brunch at Abigail's Grille & Wine Bar.

 No visit to the valley would be complete without a stop by Flamig Farm, home of the backwards EGGS sign (make sure you ask them how it came to be!)
-You can feed the goats, take a trip on a tractor, ride on a pony, or take a spooky trip on their Halloweeen Hayride.
-(Yes, there are three “e’s” for a reason.
-Make sure to ask them about that too!)
+You can feed the goats, take a trip on a tractor, ride on a pony, or take a spooky trip to their Haunted Petting Zoo!